 PES 325 Kinesiological Bases for Exercise and Sport (A).
-Prerequisites: BIO 221 or BIO 321, and BIO 322.
+Prerequisites: BIO 221 or BIO 321.
 Involves study of the anatomical bases of movement in exercise and sport and application of kinesiological principles to movement and sport-specific skills.
 Includes laboratory experiments to provide opportunity for the analysis of exercise and sport from both anatomical and mechanical perspectives, muscle roles, types of muscle contractions, movement sequencing, and kinesiological analyses.
 4 Cr.
 Every Semester.
 4 Cr.
 Every Semester.

 PES 326 Kinetics of Sport and Exercise (A).
 Prerequisite: BIO 221 or BIO 321, and BIO 322.
 Studies the mechanical basis of movement in sport and exercise, with applications of kinesiological and biomechanical principles to identify critical elements for basic motor skills, and describes and demonstrates concepts and strategies related to skillful movement and physical activity.
 Includes description of the skeletal and neuromuscular structures of the human body, to identify how these systems contribute to skillful movements, physical activity, and fitness.
 3 Cr.
 Every Semester.
 3 Cr.
 Every Semester.